-- 5.1.1 All applicable requirements in Section 3, General Safety Requirements, shall apply to this section. - 5.1.2 When the National Traffic and Motor Vehicle Safety Act, state laws, or other regulatory bodies have jurisdiction over the use and operation of motor vehicles, mobile equipment, machinery and/or specialized equipment, laws, acts, and regulations shall be followed. - 5.1.3 Inspections intended for the safety of workers and operators riding on or in motor vehicles or equipment shall be performed prior to workers and/or operators using the units. - 5.1.4 When an inspection or maintenance reveals a defect that would affect the safe operation of the unit, the unit shall be removed from service until repairs have been made. - 5.1.5 Maintenance of units shall only be performed by employer-authorized personnel. - 5.1.6 If the operator's view of a hazard is obstructed, a closer inspection of the area shall be performed, when it is safe to do so, before moving the unit. - 5.1.7 Hazards found in a prejob walk-through that cannot be removed shall be flagged, marked, or otherwise identified.
+- 5.1.1 All applicable requirements in Section 3, General Safety Requirements, shall apply to this section. - 5.1.2 When the National Traffic and Motor Vehicle Safety Act, state laws, or other regulatory bodies have jurisdiction over the use and operation of motor vehicles, mobile equipment, machinery and/or specialized equipment, laws, acts, and regulations shall be followed. - 5.1.3 Inspections intended for the safety of workers and operators riding on or in motor vehicles or equipment shall be performed prior to workers and/or operators using the units. - 5.1.4 When an inspection or maintenance reveals a defect that would affect the safe operation of the unit, the unit shall be removed from service until repairs have been made. - 5.1.5 Maintenance of units shall only be performed by employer-authorized personnel. - 5.1.6 If the operator's view of a hazard is obstructed, a closer inspection of the area shall be performed, when it is safe to do so, before moving the unit. - 5.1.7 Hazards that cannot be removed found in a walkaround prior to moving the unit, motor vehicle, or mobile equipment shall be flagged, marked, or otherwise identified.
 The operator shall be made aware of such hazards prior to proceeding.